haleB0B/diy-flight-sim-pcb/README.md

 # DIY Flight Simulator Controller PCB

-This repository contains the Gerber files for the custom PCB designed for the "Build Your Own Low-Cost, Extensible Flight Sim Controller" project.
+This repository contains the arduino .ino code base and the Gerber files for the custom PCB designed for the "Build Your Own Low-Cost, Extensible Flight Sim Controller" project.

 **Find the complete build guide, 3D-printable files, and software setup instructions on Instructables:**
 **[https://www.instructables.com/Build-Your-Own-Low-Cost-Extensible-Flight-Sim-Cont/](https://www.instructables.com/Build-Your-Own-Low-Cost-Extensible-Flight-Sim-Cont/)**